 And at this point I felt a huge yearning, Who is this Unknown God?
 Because that's the One I'm most interested in.

 And I must have said it out loud because the lady next to me said, "I know exactly what you mean.
 I get a little tired how people -- not to be blasphemous but it really is a blasphemy how sometimes they, or maybe I mean we and if I've done it, I'm sorry -- make God into a Jesus-puppet on our own hand.
-You know, how anybody makes God -- whoever or whatever God is to them -- say only what they say."
+You know, how anybody makes God say only what they say."

-And another from the crowd, a looker-on, said, "That's not God.
+And another from the crowd, a woman with a tired face, said, "That's not God.
 Not the platitudes and political slogans that people pound into clubs to pound down their neighbors.
 Not the preachers pounding their pulpits.
 Not the activists acting almighty."
 And the two twin-faced sneerers scuffed the ground and looked ashamed.

-Then a child spoke up, "God is who we don't know without feeling around for.
+Then a child spoke up, "God is who we know by reaching.
 In the dark probably.
 In our hearts."

-"Which are dark enough," said the old, old woman holding her hand.
+"Which are dark enough," said the old, old woman holding the child's hand.

 I looked around the crowd, which may have just been my divided self, or maybe it was my country, or my town, and I wondered . . .

-. . . how we are all one blood.
+. . . how it can be that we are all one blood.
 All coming from the Unknown, all made in Truth.
 Which seems so far away.

 But the short guy with a wrestler's stubborn stance shook his head, "Not far from any one of us."

-He looked at us all, full in the face and in all our fifty-two eyes at once (that being the number of the weak and the weeks in one year) and he said, "Everything is given.
+He looked at us all, full in the face and in all our fifty-two eyes at once (that being the number of weeks in the year and of the weak, wild things that we are) and he said, "Everything is given.
 And the reason why?
-That they should seek the Lord, if haply - by chance - they might feel after him and find him, though he be not far from every one of us . . .
+That they should seek the Lord, if by chance they might feel after him and find him, though he be not far from every one of us . . .

-Right here, I think I may have whispered it.
+Right here, I think I may have whispered it aloud.
 Closer than the next breath.

 " . . . for in him we live and move and have our being."